aparana/aparana.github.io/index.md

 Find the link to my blog [here](https://aparanagupta.com/posts/).

 Summaries of the books I have enjoyed reading can be found [here](https://aparanagupta.com/booksummaries/).
+(Under construction)

 Thanks for checking out my website.
 Have a great day 🤗